LucaCatalano23/SpringBoot-protobuf/RestApi-protobuf-json.md

 ### ERROR HANDLING

-I have implemented a custom error handler that returns an `ErrorInfo` using protobuf beacuse the error response is serialized using json by default.
+I have implemented a custom error handler that returns an `ErrorInfo` using protobuf because the error response, in Spring boot, is serialized using json by default.

 ### RUNNING THE PROJECT